Kathy Antonello, FCAS, FSA, MAAA

 Thomas J. Sheppard

-Thomas J. Sheppard is an actuarial consultant at NCCI.
+Thomas J. Sheppard formerly served as an actuarial consultant at NCCI.
 He joined the company in 1987, and has led projects in multiple focus areas including ratemaking, legislative analysis, actuarial research, and actuarial systems.
 He is a University of Florida graduate with a master’s degree in mathematics.

 Articles by Thomas J. Sheppard